hartwigmedical/hmftools/sage/README.md

 ## 6. Phasing

+### Local Phase Set
+Local phasing implies that two or more variants co-exist on the same read.
 Somatic variants can be phased using the complete read context with nearby germline variants or other somatic variants.

 Phasing is interesting for somatic calling from 2 perspectives: